Player retention and recruitment is rampant throughout rugby league, and Hull FC are no different.

 Those out of contract at the end of 2020

 Jamie Shaul – Before concussion knocks hindered his year he was outstanding.
-Hits that form again then he’ll get a new deal.
+Hits that form again and he’ll get a new deal.
+That simple.

 Carlos Tuimavave – If Carlos and his family are keen to stay then this one should sort itself out.
 Class act.
-Criminally under-rated.
+One of Hull’s best.

 Albert Kelly – Form is never an issue, but a lot will depend on his fitness.
 If he plays regularly a new deal should follow.

-Danny Houghton – He’ll be 32 when his current deal expires, not that it means much in Danny Houghton years.
-Expect him to go round again.
+Danny Houghton – He’ll be 32 when his current deal expires but expect him to go round again.

-Jordan Lane – Had rotten luck with injuries as a teenager but he’s come on leaps and bounds.
+Jordan Lane – Had rotten luck with injuries as a teenager but he’s come on leaps and bounds since.
+Says a lot about him.
 Every bit the Super League player and his deal should be renewed.

 Liam Harris – Sneyd was Hull’s highest appearance maker in 2019, so chances for Harris were rare.
-He’ll be a key part of a high standard reserve competition in 2020.
-His future will probably depend on how he does in that.
+He’s now on loan at Halifax and his future will probably depend on how he does there.

 Ratu Naulago – Reports already of a move to rugby union.
-Hull will have to push the boat out if they want to keep him.
+Hull may have to push the boat out if they want to keep him.

-Kieran Buchanan – Encouraging season for Kieran.
-Expect a new deal to follow next year.
+Kieran Buchanan – Last season was an encouraging year for Kieran.
+Expect a new deal to follow.

-Charlie Graham – Speedster winger who’s had a good year in the Reserves.
+Charlie Graham – Speedster winger who had a good year in the Reserves.
 If he progresses then a new deal may follow.

 Those out of contract at the end of 2021

-Bureta Faraimo, Josh Griffin, Jake Connor, Masimbaashe Matongo, Brad Fash, Lewis Bienek, Andre Savelio, Connor Wynne, Jack Brown, Josh Jones, Adam Swift, Manu Ma’u (another year option), Tevita Satae, Ligi Sao
+Bureta Faraimo, Josh Griffin, Jake Connor, Masimbaashe Matongo, Brad Fash, Lewis Bienek, Andre Savelio, Connor Wynne, Jack Brown, Josh Jones, Adam Swift, Manu Ma’u (one year option), Chris Satae, Ligi Sao

 There are 14 players out of contract come the end of 2021.
 There’s some youth there that if potential is met then they will be signed up.
 The same goes for the new signings.
-As for the Snake, can Hull sign him up for life now?
+Hopefully one eye will be on Jake the Snake too.

 Those out of contract at the end of 2022

-Marc Sneyd, Josh Bowden, Mahe Fonua, Jordan Johnstone
+Marc Sneyd, Josh Bowden, Mahe Fonua, Jordan Johnstone, Cameron Scott

 It’s hoped Johnstone can be the long-term successor to Houghton.
 Bowden and Fonua will be young enough to go round again should form at the time permit.
 Sneyd will be 31, and by then will have a mountain of club records in his back pocket.